Boosting Object Representation Learning via Motion and Object Continuity: Hyperparameters

 This section provides details about how we computed in practice our object continuity contrastive loss, as well as hyperparameters of our loss framework and of our framework and on the SPACE original architecture (if modification were needed).
-Table~\ref{table:basehyper} presents the default hyperparameters used for SPOC and Table \ref{table:origin} displays the differences between games.
-For switching between SPOC w/o OC and SPOC $\lambda_\text{OC}$ (the weight of object continuity) is set to $0$ or $10$ respectively.
+Table~\ref{table:basehyper} presents the default hyperparameters used for SPACE + MOC and Table \ref{table:origin} displays the differences between games.
+For switching between SPACE + MOC w/o OC and SPACE + MOC $\lambda_\text{OC}$ (the weight of object continuity) is set to $0$ or $10$ respectively.
 Hyperparameters were visually evaluated on a separate evaluation set.
 For the original hyperparameters and the architecture of SPACE, please also refer to \cite{SPACE2020}.